 - Check the stage features to see the oncoming monster types as well as the available challenges each round

 - Keep selecting new Wondrous Sticks throughout the round to continually add buffs, making use of the currency you accumulate

 - Enemies can spawn from multiple portals; make sure you build towers to cover the intersection of lanes and not just directly in front of the portal

 - Stages have special features you can activate for a fee – and on a cooldown – to destroy monsters

 - Try not to stack elemental effects; avoid placing towers of the same elemental type equidistant from the wave, as this will result in the towers applying their effects simultaneously

 You can’t deal damage to monsters yourself directly, but you can use Elemental Skills to apply elemental effects to them.
 You can also use charged attacks to knock them over and push them back toward your towers.

-Cryo and Hydro heroes are particularly useful in this mode – with the right team composition, you can constantly freeze enemies, though as of the most recent patch, you can no longer deal shatter damage directly to foes.
+Cryo and Hydro heroes are particularly useful in this mode – with the right team composition, you can constantly freeze enemies.

 - Geo Traveller’s elemental skill and Genshin Impact Zhongli’s pillars can block the path, preventing enemies from getting past.

 - Zhongli’s elemental bursts are also incredibly strong.